-Our answer is always the same: it’s not what you say, but how you say it.
+And our answer is always the same: It’s not what you say, but why and how you say it.

-If you’re delivering difficult, critical or negative feedback, the why comes first.
+If you’re delivering difficult feedback, the “why” must come first.
 Why are you giving this feedback?
-In order for your message to be received, and more importantly, received well, that why should include the overall benefit and success of the person receiving it.
-You want them to shine, to blossom, and become more capable at what they want to accomplish.
+For your message to be well-received, the answer should include the overall benefit and success of the person receiving it.

-- the belief that we’re all here to reach our potential, and when we do, we’re happier, more engaged, and have more to give
+- We’re here to reach our potential, and when we do, we’re happier, more engaged, and have more to give.

-- a full embrace of the sometimes twisting and challenging path of life, that we don’t just go from A to B, but zig zag towards our goals
+- Life is a twisting and challenging path.
+We don’t just go from A to B, but zig-zag towards our goals.

-So, next time when you have to give feedback or get feedback, and you’re searching for the strength to do so, put love in your heart and let it inform the conversation.
+So, next time when you have to give or receive difficult feedback, put care front and center, and let it inform the conversation.